 The upgraded prize to a Sea Lion was also popular with regular ticket buyers.

-Tickets were sold at the Historical Museum, Forestry Museum beginnng mid June, and at the Railroad each Sunday.
+Tickets were sold at the qathet Museum, Forestry Museum beginning mid-June, and at the Railroad each Sunday.

 Our annual raffle winners were drawn on stage Aug 21 at Arts Alive by Roberta Pearson: